For Potential Emerging Scholars Mentors

 - Biology: "The ideal student for this project is excited to learn about evolutionary biology and animal behavior.
 The student will need to have a set schedule each week, though the exact schedule is flexible.
 The student must be available during regular working hours for at least four two-hour blocks a week, but fewer, longer blocks are good as well.
 The student must have attention to detail, be organized and be willing to ask questions.
 The student will need to do some problem solving and troubleshooting because the experiments to be done have never done before.
 The experiments are not technically difficult, but may require some thought, as well as trial and error, to be executed properly.
 The student will need to be persistent and not easily discouraged.
 This project does not require any field specific knowledge or experience.
 All that is needed is a willingness to try."

 While having students work as research assistants is common in some disciplines, in others it may take some creative thinking to think of ways that an undergraduate might assist you on your own research/creative work.
-If you're looking for inspiration, you might browse jobs from past years and look through this document with example tasks that Emerging Scholars might do (pdf).
 To get ideas about what types of tasks an undergraduate might do as an Emerging Scholar, ask yourself these questions:

 - Are there elements of your research that would require relatively few skills to get started, but would benefit from lots of hands?